JPrakke/deepfake-bot/doc/source/index.rst

 ============

 Make copies of your friends!
 Do you run a discord server?
 Does it have `that` person?
-Now you can mock and immortalize them by converting them into a robot.
+Now you can mock and immortalize them by converting him or her into a robot.

 .. toctree::
-   :hidden:
-   :maxdepth: 4
+   :maxdepth: 2

    how-to
+   model-tuning
+   self-deployments
+   hosted-deployments
    commands
-   self-deployments
-   data-retention
+   privacy